-- 1. Through a series of Zoom meetings, conference calls, and emails, all required partners negotiated infrastructure and shared local service delivery system costs for the comprehensive One-Stop Center.
+- All required partners as a party to this MOU acknowledge that the ability of any partner to contribute its agreed contribution to the One-Stop costs is contingent on the availability of State and/or federal funding for its respective program(s). - 1.
+Through a series of Zoom meetings, conference calls, and emails, all required partners negotiated infrastructure and shared local service delivery system costs for the comprehensive One-Stop Center.
 There are no affiliate or specialized sites. - 2.
-This infrastructure agreement for LWA14 is effective July 1, 2023 through June 30, 2024. - 3.
-These costs represent the final budget for PY2023. - 4.
-Each partner will share costs to support the services and operations of the local service delivery system by allocating costs using the full time equivalent (FTE) methodology.
+This infrastructure agreement for LWA14 is effective July 1, 2024, through June 30, 2025. - 3.
+These costs represent the final budget for PY2024. - 4.
+Each partner will share costs to support the services and operations of the local service delivery system by allocating costs using the full-time equivalent (FTE) methodology.
 Infrastructure costs are paid in cash by FTE allocation.
 The non-cash contribution in the budget reflects direct payments of rent by the leaseholder IDES.
-There are no third party contributions.
+There are no third-party contributions.
 Staffing costs associated with the shared one-stop delivery costs for the local system are cash and in-kind staffing contributions from partners.
-In-kind contributions include, providing a receptionist/greeter and staffing assistance in the Resource Room along with some print materials.

-- 5. All required partners meet the minimum FTE commitment of .25 FTE in the comprehensive one-stop center. - 6.
+In-kind contributions include providing a receptionist/greeter and staffing assistance in the Resource Room along with some print materials.
+One Stop Operator costs are cash allocated to all partners. - 5.
+All required partners meet the minimum FTE commitment of .25 FTE in the comprehensive one-stop center. - 6.
 No staff will be cross-trained. - 7.
 When Partners cannot agree upon the shared infrastructure costs the WIB Executive Committee will intervene.
 If, after the 30-day period of remediation, a required partner identified in Section 1, Item 1.d of the Governor's Guidelines does not agree to approve the local budget, then the infrastructure costs allocated to that required partner under the local budget will be determined as described in Items 20 and 21 of Section 2; 17 of the Governor's Guidelines. - 8.
 Partner meetings were used to develop the MOU and Budget.
 Semi-annual reports of expenditures will be used to reconcile budgeted infrastructure costs to actual costs to assure each local partner pays its proportionate share.
-The MOU Budget reconciliation process will be conducted after December 31, 2023, and June 30, 2024, expenditure reports are available.
+The MOU Budget reconciliation process will be conducted after December 31, 2023, and June 30, 2024, when expenditure reports are available.